zaiisao/Documentation/en/Audio Broadcast/start_live_web.md

    })
    ```

-We recommend listening for these events immediately after creating the client.
 You need to define the `addView` and `removeView` functions.
 Refer to the following code for an example.
 <details>
 	<summary><font color="#3ab7f8">Expand this section to view the sample code.</font></summary>